Prof. Judith Gal-Ezer hebrew page

 Head, Academic Development Division: This included responsibility for the academic development of all subjects, managerial responsibility for course development teams (some 150 team members), initiating and concluding agreements with writers and advisors from the academic community, and more.

 In what concerns computer science education I focus on research issues such as algorithmic thinking, the teaching of difficult and problematic subjects such as recursion, complexity and efficiency, misconceptions in computer science, reduction and non-determinism.
-In addition, I am involved in, and sometimes lead the development of, study programs at different levels (universities and secondary schools), in the development of study programs for teachers of computer science, etc.
+In addition, I am involved in, and sometimes lead the development of national and international study programs at different levels (universities and secondary schools), and the development of study programs for teachers of computer science.

-While the above are still the main issues of my research, I recently also initiated and conducted studies related to the integration of technologies into distance education and computer science distance education in particular.
+While the above are the main issues of my research I did not neglect studies related to the integration of technologies into distance education and computer science distance education in particular.

-Our Subject and Curriculum Committee for Computer Studies in High School has designed a computer science study program for secondary schools and supervised the preparation of learning materials and the integration of the program into Israel’s education system.
+• This Professional Committee for Computer Studies in High School has designed a computer science study program for secondary schools and supervised the preparation of learning materials and the integration of the program into Israel's education system.
 This program is considered worldwide as a breakthrough in the field of computer science curricula in high schools.
+The committee is currently designing and piloting curricula for elementary and middle school students.